 We regularly have patients that call saying they have Sciatica.
-The only catch being what does Sciatica actually mean?
+The only catch is what does Sciatica actually mean?

 This is where it becomes a grey area, as the medical definition for Sciatica is as follows…

 “Sciatica refers to pain or discomfort associated with the sciatic nerve.
 This nerve runs from the lower part of the spinal cord, down the back of the leg, to the foot.
 Injury to or pressure on the sciatic nerve can cause the characteristic pain of sciatica: a sharp or burning pain that radiates from the lower back or hip, possibly following the path of the sciatic nerve to the foot.” – https://medical-dictionary.thefreedictionary.com/sciatica